jared-hughes/ar-sand-table/README.md

    - Press 1 after lining up the lollipop to capture a tie point
    - Make sure the terminal has no error at the end ... otherwise press ctrl+c in the terminal to restart the calibration process
    - (step 11 in the software installation instructions above)

-## Running instructions

-## Other scripts for convenience

-- Run using `./sandbox` in terminal
-- `./lava` and `./water` to quick swap liquid shaders (activate by spreading hand with wide gap between fingers)